twa-dev/SDK/Readme.md

 </html>
 ```

-This package allows to work with SDK as with general module:
+This package allows to work with SDK as with JS module:

 ```js
 import WebApp from '@twa-dev/sdk'

 WebApp.showAlert('Hey there!');
 ```

+And yes, it supports TS.

 ### Demo
 [Codesandbox](https://codesandbox.io/s/sdk-kj5961)